 Advice and support can be obtained by contacting the office of the Europaeum Secretariat.

 How to apply

-- Students will be informed of the outcome of the application in January (if you have applied for more than one scheme, you will be notified of these separately).
+- If you have applied for more than one scheme, you will be notified of the outcomes separately.

-Students should ensure that they read the profile to check their eligibility and should complete the checklist to ensure that their application is complete.
-Details of where applications should be sent are in the checklist to the right hand side of this page.
+Students should ensure that they read the profile to check their eligibility and should review the checklist to ensure that their application is complete.
+Details of where applications should be sent are included in the checklist to the right hand side of this page.